UST-QuAntiL/icwe-tutorial-2024/handson.md

 Please proceed with the following steps to generate, adapt, and execute the quantum workflow using patterns:

 1. Click on ``Pattern`` and afterwards on ``Open Pattern Selection``.
-For the generation of quantum workflows, we distinguish three categories of patterns.
+For the generation of quantum workflows, we distinguish three categories of patterns:
 (i) Algorithm patterns, enabling to choose the quantum algorithms that should be orchestrated by the quantum workflow.
 (ii) Behavioral patterns, determining the execution strategy for the chosen algorithms, e.g., by using a hybrid runtime or a session.
 (iii) Augmentation patterns, supporting the enhancement of the quantum workflow by incorporating additional features or elements, such as warm-starting or circuit cutting